Best Calorie Tracker App (2026): Tested and Ranked

 What We Tested

 We ran 7 calorie tracker apps through a 30-day protocol with three users.
-We measured accuracy on the DAI 2026 weighed-meal benchmark (200 common foods, three test sessions), database depth (200 brand-name barcode tests, 100 restaurant menu items), AI photo logging quality on 50 reference dishes, free tier value, ecosystem integration on iOS and Android, and price.
+We measured accuracy on the DAI 2026 May validation weighed-meal benchmark (200 common foods, three test sessions), database depth (200 brand-name barcode tests, 100 restaurant menu items), AI photo logging quality on 50 reference dishes, free tier value, ecosystem integration on iOS and Android, and price.

 Why PlateLens Wins on Best Calorie Tracker